Atlantic Illumination Entertainment Lighting

 PRELIMINARY

 The most important component of a stage lighting fixture is its electrical socket.
-Without it, most lamps cannot be held correctly, and, screw terminals excluded, none would have the electrical connections needed to emit light.
+Without it, most lamps cannot be held correctly, and, screw terminals and ferrule contacts excluded, none would have the electrical connections needed to emit light.

 Various sockets have been developed over the years to provide the proper connection, orientation, and filament height, along with the mechanical abilities to hold the lamp and to dissipate some portion of the heat transmitted or radiated toward the socket.
 At least some of these different versions were only made because patents of a given socket type prevented usage by rival companies.

 Here is an initial article that will discuss socket aspects in regards to the fixtures that use non-LED lamps.
-This will be followed by a reference table that gives the typical types with their common names and their IEC (International Electrotechnical Commission) designations.
+This will be followed by a reference table that gives the typical lamp base types with their common names and their IEC (International Electrotechnical Commission) scoket designations.

 SOCKET MATERIALS

 Electrical sockets grew out of connectors for some lamps that had only screw terminals to attach the lamp to its voltage source.
-This method is still seen today in very rough service situations such as marine and railroad applications.
+This method is still seen today in rough-service situations such as marine and railroad applications.

 Sockets came about as a way to quickly replace failed lamps, and as an alternate method to hold the lamp in place.
 These sockets were originally made from metal with a cardboard insulator.
 Some very cheap sockets that used low-wattage, low-heat sources were made of metal that was insulated with wax!
 (These could still be seen as late as the 1950s in some parts of the world.)
 Later, an early type of plastic, Bakelite, began to be used; it, or a similar material is still employed today in low-wattage, typically residential, fixtures.

-However, as light and heat output increased in lamps designed for performance and other demanding purposes, socket insulators began to be made of porcelain because many materials deteriorated too easily.
+However, as light and heat output increased in lamps designed for performance and other demanding purposes, socket insulators began to be made of porcelain because other materials deteriorated too easily from heat.
 These are often encased partly or completely in metal for strength and heat-dissipation purposes.

 SOCKET TYPES